ReactiveX/RxPY/README.md

 Note that `pip` may be called `pip3` if your're using Python3.

+## Differences from RxJS and .NET

+RxPY follows [PEP 8](http://legacy.python.org/dev/peps/pep-0008/), so all function and method names are lowercase with words separated by underscores as necessary to improve readability.

+RxPY also has a number of Python specific mainloop schedulers to make it easier for you to use RxPY with your favorite Python framework.

+* `AsyncIOScheduler` for use with [AsyncIO](https://docs.python.org/3/library/asyncio.html).
+  (Python 3.4 only).
+* `IOLoopScheduler` for use with [Tornado IOLoop](http://www.tornadoweb.org/en/stable/networking.html).
+* `GEventScheduler` for use with [GEvent](http://www.gevent.org/).
+  (Python 2.7 only).
+* `TwistedScheduler` for use with [Twisted](https://twistedmatrix.com/).

 ## Contributing ##

 You can contribute by reviewing and sending feedback on code checkins,